mateors/css/tailwindcss/README.md

 ## Get started
-Download the tailwindcss standalone-cli from https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.1.8 windows user download from [here](https://github.com/tailwindlabs/tailwindcss/releases/download/v3.1.8/tailwindcss-windows-x64.exe)
+Download the tailwindcss standalone-cli from https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.1.8 windows user download from [here](https://github.com/tailwindlabs/tailwindcss/releases/download/v3.1.8/tailwindcss-windows-x64.exe).

-after download rename it to tailwindcss (because everytime you use this to interact with your terminal)
+After download rename it to `tailwindcss` (because everytime you use this to interact with your terminal)

 ## Step-1 Create a tailwind.config.js file